0xC4aE1e5/os/README.md

 Just download https://tinyurl.com/ionosinst, (Press Ctrl+S), then run the ps1 script like you normally would (with unrestricted execution policy.)
 ### Manual install
 <hr>
 This is helpful when you need another distro, like Fedora on a Lenovo with Broadcom.
 You can install manually.
-First, you need wget, Git, Openbox, and Xsetroot.
-Subversion helps with pulling just the shell. wget helps with installing Chromium.
+First, you need wget, Git, Openbox, and Xsetroot. wget helps with installing Chromium.
 You might also want SDDM, for the login screen.

 **Note**: If you wish to use SDDM, make sure it is the default display manager.